 - 1. Situate components so that the antenna has a proper sky view, the discriminator box is very near the antenna (sheltered if possible), and the decoder box is in a sheltered environment with access to AC power and a computer or terminal server. - 2.
-The antenna should be oriented so that the feed point (solder bump) on each patch is centered horizon-tally and offset vertically.
+The antenna should be oriented so that the feed point (solder bump) on each patch is centered horizontally and offset vertically (up or down does not matter).
 This ensures vertical polarization-which is irrelevant for zenith pointings.
 If in a sun-exposed location, it may be wise to put a plastic sheet/bag over the antenna to take the UV hit, rather than the patches themselves. - 3.
 Connect the antenna to the discriminator using the shortest practical RG-58 coax cables with SMA connectors (< 2 m recommended).
 This is the one step that could result in crossed connections.
 The DIREC signal emerges from the 8:1 summing box on the back of the antenna.
 The OMNI signal emerges from the 1:2 splitter connected to the central patch.
 (See Figure 1.) - 4.
 Run the multi-conductor gray cable between the decoder and the discriminator.
 The connectors are of opposite gender on each end, so direction matters. - 5.
 Connect an AC power cord to the decoder box and turn on the power switch.
 The LEDs on the decoder convey the status.
 The POWER and NO FAULT LEDs (both green) should be ON.
-The SHUTTER CLOSED LED (red) will be ON at turn-on, but should go OFF after 10 seconds if there are no offending planes visible.
-The other three LEDs flash when the DIREC antenna is saturated, when an airplane is perceived to be in the protected beam, and when the OMNI antenna is saturated. - 6.
+The SHUTTER CLOSED LED (red) will be ON at turn-on, but should go OFF after 10 seconds if there are no offending conditions.
+The other three LEDs (Fig. 14) flash when the DIREC signal is stronger than some "saturation" setting, when an airplane is perceived to be in the protected beam, and when the OMNI signal is stronger than its "saturation" threshold. - 6.
 Until you know you want to operate differently, switch the discriminator toggle to COMBINED data and the decoder toggle up to OMNI ENABLE.
 Set the knob on the decoder to the number of "inbeam" triggers needed in the last 10 s to close the laser shutter.
 For locations with sparse skies, such as over Mauna Kea, a low number like 3 is recommended.
-For busy skies, a higher number like 20 may be more suitable. - 7.
-Connect a computer to the serial output of the decoder box or connect this to a terminal server and establish one-way (listening only) communication at 115200 8N1 (see Communication section below).
+For busier skies, a higher number like 20 may be more suitable.
+For very busy skies, a dipswitch in the decoder multiplies the front-panel number by ten for increased range (Section 6). - 7.
+Connect a computer to the serial output of the decoder box or connect this to a terminal server and establish one-way (listening only) communication at 115200 8N1 (Section 10 below).